JohnKirwan/johndkirwan/content/teaching/_index.md

 Lund University – Zoologi (BIOB02).
 2013 –2017.
 I was a lab teaching aid for the undergraduate Zoology course.
 My part of the labs concerned invertebrates and early animal evolution and development.
 This lab was conducted primarily in Swedish.

-University College Dublin – During my M.Sc. by research (2008), I was a teaching assistant for the undergraduate course Animal Developmental (CELB30010).
+University College Dublin – During my M.Sc. by research (2008), I was a teaching assistant for the undergraduate course Animal Development (CELB30010).

 ## Further Pedagogical Experience